MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// The collection of associated `FrameInfo`s which are actively running
   /// (showing UI elements) in this renderer process. `AssociatedFrameInfos`
   /// will only be populated when obtained via calling
-  /// `CoreWebView2.GetProcessInfosWithDetails` and when this
+  /// `CoreWebView2Environment.GetProcessInfosWithDetails` and when this
   /// `CoreWebView2ProcessInfo` corresponds to a renderer process.
-  /// `CoreWebView2ProcessInfo` objects obtained via `CoreWebView2.GetProcessInfos`
+  /// `CoreWebView2ProcessInfo` objects obtained via `CoreWebView2Environment.
-  /// or for non-renderer processes will always have an empty `AssociatedFrameInfos`.
+  /// GetProcessInfos` or for non-renderer processes will always have an empty
-  /// The `AssociatedFrameInfos` may also be empty for renderer processes that
+  /// `AssociatedFrameInfos`.
+The `AssociatedFrameInfos` may also be empty for
-  /// have no active frames.
+  /// renderer processes that have no active frames.
   ///
   /// \snippet ProcessComponent.cpp AssociatedFrameInfos
   [propget] HRESULT AssociatedFrameInfos(